 As a general design rule, consider using no more than two fonts throughout your site.
 In addition to creating a great-looking design, being selective with your fonts will help improve loading time.

-When a browser loads any page on your site, it first loads all fonts selected in Site Styles, including custom Adobe Fonts.
+When a browser loads any page on your site, it first loads all selected fonts, including custom Adobe Fonts.
 If you have many different fonts, all of them must load behind the scenes before the page can appear in the browser.

 To optimize loading time even more, you can use web-safe fonts, which are fonts that most browsers and operating systems recognize.
-In Site Styles, these fonts are web-safe:
+These fonts are web-safe:

 - Courier New